cavei/MOSClip/README.md

 Furthermore, in MOSClip multiple efforts have been dedicated to the implementation of specific graphical tools to browse, manage and provide help in the interpretation of results.

+To install MOSClip please run

+devtools::install_github("cavei/MOSClip")

+from your R prompt